Rapulana Seiphemo

 Rapulana Seiphemo (born 4 November 1967) is a South African actor and filmmaker.
 He is primarily known for his role as Tau Mogale in the long-running soap opera Generations and its continuation, Generations: The Legacy.

 Early life

-He was born & raised in Meadowlands, Gauteng, South Africa.
+He was born and raised in Meadowlands, Gauteng, South Africa.

 Career

 His career began back in 1989.
 He has also had starring roles in How to Steal 2 Million, Tsotsi and the sports drama Themba.
 He made a move from Generations: The Legacy to join Mzansi Magic's telenovela The Queen in early 2020.

 Rapulana Seiphemo and His well known business Partner Kenneth Nkosi started a production company called Stepping Stone Pictures back in 2003 which they ran until 2015.
 Under Stepping Stone Pictures, they produced and starred in a film titled Paradise Stop.
 They produced a 13 part drama series for SABC 1 called Task Force as well as numerous content for Mzanzi Magic including Laugh Out Loud (LOL) and they own a school called Fumba Academy for Acting.
+He is making a return in Generations: The Legacy with Connie Ferguson.